davs3275/sbs/med/collier.md

 at last to march off themselves.
 Heraclitus, who argued so much about the universal conflagration, died through water by a dropsy.
-Democritus was eaten up with vermin ; another sort of vermin destroyed Socrates.
-What are these instances for ?
+Democritus was eaten up with vermin; another sort of vermin destroyed Socrates.
+What are these instances for?
 Look you: you have embarked, you have made your voyage and your port; debark then without more ado.
 If you happen to land upon another world, there will be